 - Demonstrate that students with disabilities can make fantastic employees

-For specific details about the Workforce Recruitment Program as it relates to the University of Mary Washington, or to express your interest in becoming a WRP candidate, please contact Kyle Danzey at firstname.lastname@example.org or 540-654-1022.
+- For specific questions about the Workforce Recruitment Program and application process as it relates to the University of Mary Washington, please contact Rose Maddox at email@example.com.

 For more information about the Workforce Recruitment Program, visit the following links: